3vot/clay/readme.md

 and setup a project:

-2. Setup 3VOT: 3vot setup --key [xxxxxxxxxxxxxxxxxxxx] --profile [companyName] You can obtain the Key from your Organization's Dashboard
+2. Setup 3VOT: 3vot setup --key [xxxxxxxxxxxxxxxxxxxx] --profile [companyName] --folder [folderName] You can obtain the Key from your Organization's Dashboard

 3. Install Dependencies: npm install .